Startups may soon be able to sell stocks online. Yep, crowdsourcing stock investments has arrived.

 - Startups are allowed to raise $1 million without registering with the Securities and Exchange Commission.

-The above provisions will go a long way in helping smaller startups, which traditionally would have difficulty getting an audience with venture and angel capitalists, get off the ground.
+The proposed provisions will go a long way in helping smaller startups, which traditionally have difficulty securing audiences with venture and angel capitalists, get off the ground.
 Moreover, the measures unburden the SEC of time consuming, process stalling paperwork.

-What Are The Drawbacks Of The Proposed New Startup Crowdsourcing Rules?
+What Are The Drawbacks Of The Proposed New Crowdsourcing Stock Investments?

-Bottom line: no law is perfect.
-So while Casandras may speak some truth when they warn of the fraud potential, it’s important to look at the positive potential.
-We, the People, have proved our affinity for crowdsourcing models.
-So why not allow innovators to tap in to the fundraising model?
-As SEC Chairman Mary Jo White explained, “There is a great deal of excitement in the marketplace” over crowdfunding.
+No law is perfect.
+And yes, fraud is possibly under the proposed framework; But, as SEC Chairman Mary Jo White explained, “There is a great deal of excitement in the marketplace” over crowdfunding.
 We want this market to thrive, in a safe manner for investors.”

-Get In Touch With A Lawyer Who Knows A Whole Lot About Tech and Online Startups
+Get In Touch With A Tech Startup Lawyer

 Are you launching a startup?
-Do you want to explore the possibilities of marketing and selling investment stocks through crowdsourcing?
+Do you want to explore selling investment stocks through crowdsourcing?
 If so, get in touch.
-Kelly Warner is a full service, well-regarded law firm that focuses on the needs and realities of online and tech sector businesses.
-Email us, Twitter us, Facebook us, Skype us (aaronklaw) – we’re always around and ready to talk.
+Kelly Warner is a full service law firm that focuses on the needs and realities of online and tech sector businesses.